Essex county cricket team (1732–1794): 19th century

-Little was heard of Essex cricket from 1794 until the formation of Essex County Cricket Club on 14 January 1876 at a meeting in the Shire Hall, Brentwood.
+Little was heard of Essex cricket from 1794 until the formation of Essex County Cricket Club on 14 January 1876 at a meeting in the Shire Hall, Chelmsford.
 The new club did not achieve first-class status until 1894.
-The team played its inaugural first-class match on 14, 15 & 16 May 1894 against Leicestershire County Cricket Club (who were also making their first-class debut) at Leyton.
-In 1895, both of these clubs and Warwickshire County Cricket Club joined the County Championship.
+The team played its inaugural match on 14, 15 & 16 May 1894 against Leicestershire (who were also making their debut) at Leyton.
+In 1895, both of these clubs and Warwickshire joined the County Championship.